-It was expected that they would launch a spring offensive - which they did - in fact they unleashed a number of them.
+It was expected that they would launch a spring offensive which they did - in fact they unleashed a number of them.
+For the moment, though, there was no such activity in the northern sector where the Newfoundland Battalion had been stationed.